Irish billionaire Desmond urges Ladbrokes shareholders to reject Coral merger

 He said he believes synergies will be difficult to deliver as Coral and Ladbrokes would maintain separate brands and two trading teams.

-Ladbrokes was down 0.4 percent on Wednesday at 1.09 British pounds per share at 1415 GMT compared with 1.24 pounds when the deal was announced on July 24.
+Ladbrokes was down 0.4 percent on Wednesday at 1.09 British pounds per share at 0915 ET compared with 1.24 pounds when the deal was announced on July 24.

 A spokesman for Desmond said that he had a "substantial shareholding" in Ladbrokes.
 A Ladbrokes spokesman said Desmond appeared to hold at least 1 percent but possibly double that.